vasigorc/hugging_face_ia/README.md

 - **`huggingface-hub>=0.33.1`**: Provides a way to interact with the Hugging Face Hub, allowing you to download models and datasets, as well as upload your own.

+- **`gradio>=5.46.1`**: is an open-source library that simplifies the process of creating user interfaces for machine learning models and other applications.
+It is designed to make it easy for developers to build interactive web interfaces for their machine learning models without requiring extensive knowledge of web development.

 ## Running Examples

 ### Jupyter Notebooks